john-azzaro/Study-Node-Authentication/README.md

 <br>

 ## What is Authentication?
-Authentication is used for identifying users and providing different access to content depending on their id.
+It should be understood first that passwords should never be stored as plain text in a database (or anywhere else for that matter).
+For securoty purposes, we use for identifying users and providing different access to content depending on their id and thus keep those passwords safe.
 For example, suppose you have a commerce website that requires users to register and sign into an an account to purchase items.
 The application would provide a registration and login form with credentials such as a name and password to verify that the user is who they say they are.

 <br>

 ## What is bcrypt
+Bcrypt is a *cryptographic hash function* which takes a piece of information and returns a string representing this information.

+ When we *hash* a password.

+For example, when a user and password is created,

 <br>